 What memorable responses have you had to your work?

 Lately, I have been seeing people interact with my series A Happy Word online, and I have to say that I am completely in love with seeing how different people relate to it or relate it to their experiences.
 It proves to me that in our generation happiness is almost synonymous with freedom.

 What are the challenges of being a female photographer in Saudi Arabia?

 The biggest one that comes to mind is shooting outside.
-Scouting locations is really a daunting experience in Saudi, because since I am a woman photographing other women, it’s almost impossible to shoot any of my projects down any random street.
+Scouting locations is really a daunting experience in Saudi because since I am a woman photographing other women, it’s almost impossible to shoot any of my projects down any random street.
 It has to be planned and the location has to be private, that’s really my only complaint.
-I think the community here is wonderful, the youth are really interested in art and in creative endeavours.
+I think the community here is wonderful, the youth are really interested in art and in creative endeavors.

 What plans do you have for your art over the coming year?